 Experience the life of the 1800s and/or explore our natural world.
-Design your own field trip by selecting three activities for your class to learn about skills, housing, farm animals and more.
+Design your own field trip by selecting three activities for your class to learn about traditional skills, historic houses, farm animals and more.
 School groups larger than three classes should select as many activities as they have classes (e.g., a school group with five classes should select five activities).
 Each a la carte activity takes approximately 30 minutes.